-- Understand the meaning and basic components of a computer system, - Define and distinguish Hardware and Software components of computer system, - Explain and identify different computing machines during the evolution of computer system, - Gain knowledge about five generations of computer system, - Explain the functions of a computer, - Identify and discuss the functional units of a computer system, - Identify the various input and output units and explain their purposes - Understand the role of CPU and its components, - Understand the concept and need of primary and secondary memory, - Discuss the advantages, limitations and applications of computers, - Understand the classification of computers, - Distinguish the computers on the basis of purpose, technology and size
+- Understand the meaning and basic components of a computer system. - Define and distinguish the Hardware and Software components of computer system. - Explain and identify different computing machines during the evolution of computer system. - Gain knowledge about five generations of computer system. - Explain the functions of a computer. - Identify and discuss the functional units of a computer system. - Identify the various inputs and output units and explain their purposes. - Understand the role of CPU and its components. - Understand the concepts and need of primary and secondary memories. - Discuss the advantages, limitations and applications of computers. - Understand the classification of computers.